AI Workshop: learn to build apps with AI →

 const blob = fs.readFileSync(imagePath)

-Finally, make a call to s3.upload() and call its .promise() method so you can use await to wait until it finishes to get the uploaded file object:
+Finally, call s3.upload() and chain .promise() so you can use await to get the uploaded file object:

 const uploadedImage = await s3.upload({